Western Pennsylvania Golf Hall of Fame Class of 2018

 The two were tied after 18 holes and Woods won on the first hole of a sudden-death playoff.

-The induction ceremony will take place at Oakmont Country Club as part of the annual Champions Dinner in the fall.
-Time and date of that dinner will be announced at a later time.
+The induction ceremony will take place at The Club at Nevillewood on Tuesday, November 20, as part of the annual Champions Dinner.

 About the WPGA